erlisb/auto_monitoring_cmdb/README.md

 Password : icinga2
 Permissions : *

+You need also to set up these credentials into the configs.yaml file.

 2.6 - Test Icinga2 API using the above credentials :

 curl -v -k -s -u root:<root_password> 'https://localhost:5665/v1/objects/hosts?pretty=1'